 This residual nucellus which persists in the seed is called perisperm

-Examples: black pepper, coffee, castor, cardamum, Nymphaea.
+Examples: Black pepper, coffee, castor, cardamom, Nymphaea.

 (a) One fuses with the egg and other fuses with central cell nuclei.

 (b) One fuses with the egg, other(s) degenerates in the synergid.

 (d) One fuses with the egg, other(s) fuse(s) with synergid nucleus.

 Q.8.
 Which one of the following statement regarding post-fertilisation development in flowering plants is incorrect?
 (2019)

 (c) Zygote develops into embryo.